Doyko/pdf-grabber/readme.md

 ## Output

-When ran, the program creates a directory called `pdf` where it is ran.
-Then, it creates a directory `pdf/id` where `id` is the identifier of the website it is crawling at the moment.
-All the found PDF files will be downloaded in `pdf/id/`.
+When ran, the program creates a directory called `pdf`.
+Then, it creates a directory `pdf/id` where id is the identifier of the website it is crawling.
+All the PDF files found on this site will be downloaded in this folder.

-The program also logs its findings in a file `output.log`.
+The program also logs a trace in a file `output.log`.